 Our Analysis and Test Results

-The Heratio's EN rating is 15 degrees, the lowest temperature rating in this review, but we did not find this bag as warm as the Feathered Friends Egret.
-We took this bag out during late spring conditions and spent a few nights camped on snow (with a foam pad and Therm-a-Rest NeoAir XLite Women's sleeping pad) and were on the chilly side.
-Temperatures got down to the low 20's but never as cold as 15, so we are skeptical of this rating.
-We think that a higher quality 700 or 800 fill down would have helped.
-We missed a draft collar on this bag to keep cold drafts out when the temperature dipped and think a bag that's rated to this temperature would benefit from one.
-The Heratio has one ounce more down fill than the men's version (the extra is added to the foot and torso areas).
+The Heratio's EN rating is 15 degrees, making it a cold-rated bag…perfect for cooler weather.
+We took it out during late Spring conditions and spent a few nights camped on snow (with a foam pad and Therm-a-Rest NeoAir XLite Women's sleeping pad).
+Temperatures got down to the low 20's but never as cold as 15, and we felt cold…so we are skeptical of this rating.
+We think that a higher quality 700 or 800 fill down would help in its construction.
+A draft collar would make this bag warmer when the temperature dips down.
+Overall, while it rated to keep you warm in super cold weather, we are a little skeptical.
+Our recommendation is to use it when temps hover just around freezing.

 The Heratio has a "comfort mummy" cut that is tailored specifically for women.
 We found it comfortable and like the gradual taper from shoulders to feet.
 The hood fits well; overall, the Heratio fits our 5'5" testers like a roomy glove.